google/kernel-research/source/about/kernel_image_tools.rst

 Kernel Image Database
 ---------------------

-`kernel-image-db` is responsible for downloading kernel distro files and managing a local database of kernel images.
+`image_db` is responsible for downloading kernel distro files and managing a local database of kernel images.
 It provides a structured way to store and retrieve different kernel versions and configurations.

 Kernel Image Runner
 -------------------

-The `kernel-image-runner` is a tool for running various kernel distribution images.
+The `image_runner` is a tool for running various kernel distribution images.
 It supports features for kernel exploitation, including debugging capabilities and the ability to compile custom kernel modules directly within the provisioned environment.